Solution | Batch Performance Optimization#

 Resamples the sensor value to have the elapsed time in seconds.

 In addition to the batch duration, the General Analysis tab contains Success Rate by Batch Parameter and the Success Rate over Time.
-The outputs of the Batch Analysis Flow zone allow us to see charts for each sensor of the machines, aggregated over all the batches corresponding to our selected parameters for the Sensor Values Analysis.
+The outputs of the Batch Analysis Flow zone allow for seeing the charts for each sensor of the machines, aggregated over all the batches corresponding to the selected parameters for the Sensor Values Analysis.

-The intent of this project is to enable an understanding of how Dataiku can be used to analyze sensors and estimate the risk of failure and identify anomalies in equipment.
-By creating a singular solution that can benefit and influence the decisions of a variety of teams in a single organization, strategies can be implemented that focus on preventive maintenance, rapid response to equipment failures, and process optimization.
+The intent of this project is to enable an understanding of how you can use Dataiku to analyze sensors and estimate the risk of failure and identify anomalies in equipment.
+By creating a singular Solution that can benefit and influence the decisions of a variety of teams in a single organization, strategies can be implemented that focus on preventive maintenance, rapid response to equipment failures, and process optimization.